slogan621/jsonapi/README.md

 Currently, make install is not doing the right things with respect to distributing the headers needed to use JSONAPI.

-Where can I Find examples of JSONAPI
+Where can I find examples of JSONAPI
 ------------------------------------

 Test-driven development was used in the making of JSONAPI.
 The header file test/jsonapitest.h has plenty of simple examples of JSON encode and decode.
 All of these tests should pass, so they can be relied on as examples.

-How Do I Decode JSON using JSONAPI?
+How do I decode JSON using JSONAPI?
 -----------------------------------

 Generally, to decode, you create an instance of JsonParse, give it a string